Parasites? Yikes! Enzymes to the rescue to bust up biofilms

 - Sharing a bed with your pet.

-“Parasites are actually a sign of an intact, unstressed ecosystem, and the opposite, as strange as it may sound, is true: if the parasites disappear from a habitat, it’s probably in trouble.”(1) Bugs, whether bacteria, viruses, fungi, and even larger, creepy crawly critters are naturally a part of every living system.
+But not all authorities think parasites are bad.
+“Parasites are actually a sign of an intact, unstressed ecosystem, and the opposite, as strange as it may sound, is true: If the parasites disappear from a habitat, it’s probably in trouble,” science writer Carl Zimmer explains in Parasite Rex.8

-- Parasites can travel through the mesenteric artery and end up in the liver.
-From this point, they can circulate through the entire organ system, traveling to the pancreas, heart, kidneys, and other organs within the body.
+- Parasites traveling through the mesenteric artery may end up in the liver.
+From this point, they can circulate through your entire organ system, moving to the pancreas, heart, kidneys, and other organs.